AlaaShaheen2/school-library/README.md

 ## Acknowledgments

-> Thanks to all the developers whose code, documentations, and efforts helped us doing this project.
+> Thanks to all the developers whose code, documentations, and efforts helped me doing this project.

 ## 🤝 Contributing